iranzo/iranzo.github.io/content/2017-07-26-Citellus-framework-for-detecting-known-issues.markdown

 then
         grep -q ovirt-hosted-engine-ha $CITELLUS_ROOT/installed-rpms ## checks package returncode=$?  #stores return code
+        if [ "x$returncode" == "x0" ];
+        then
+            exit $RC_OKAY
+        else
-        echo “ovirt-hosted-engine is not installed “ >&2 #Outputs info exit $returncode #returns code to wrapper else
+            echo “ovirt-hosted-engine is not installed “ >&2 #Outputs info exit $RC_FAILED e #returns code to wrapper fi else
-        echo “Not running on Live system” >&2 exit 2 fi
+        echo “Not running on Live system” >&2 exit $RC_SKIPPED fi
 ~~~

-Above example is a bit 'hacky', as we count on wrapper not outputing information if return code is `0`, so it should have another conditional to write output or not.
+Above example is a bit 'hacky', as we count on wrapper not outputing information if return code is `$RC_OKAY`, so it should have another conditional to write output or not.

 ## How to debug?
 Easiest way to do trial-error would be to create a new folder for your plugins to test and use something like this: